How to Choose a Lifting Sling

 Are you planning a lifting project and unsure about the correct sling type to use?
 Or maybe you’re not getting the service life you expect from the slings you’re currently using?
-Choosing the right lifting sling is an important part of any lift plan.
+Learning how to choose a right lifting sling is an important part of any lift plan.

 Web slings, wire rope slings, polyester round slings, and chain slings may all be used to lift, move, and position a load safely and efficiently.
 However, choosing the right sling depends upon understanding the lifting application, the environment in which the lift will take place, and how the sling will be used to support and lift a load.